TVPlayerSupport/IPTVPlayerSupport/index.md

 2. Click the Menu File -- and the subMenu Add Channel to My Favorites
 3. or Click the Menu File -- and the subMenu Remove Channel From My Favorites.
 4. Once you add channels to My Favorites, it will show in the Playlist table.

-### How to Show or Hidden Playlist?

-- Mouse control.
-1. Mouse move to the Left or Right side of the window, show the Playlist.
-2. Mouse move to the Mid area of the window, hidden the Playlist.

 ### Support multi Playlist files, How to remove a file from the TableView?